Is there such a thing as Agile Employee Engagement? Or does employee engagement conflict with Agile Methodologies?

-What do you think about employee engagement?
-Is it in conflict with the sustainable pace of Agile?
+What do you think about agile employee engagement?
+Is engagement in conflict with the sustainable pace of Agile?
 Is there a better measure for organizations to use with their employees?

 I welcome your thoughts.